El Locale - One Month Contract

 We divided the red routes into two main categories: business owner flows and consumer flows.
 Each prototype illustrates the end-to-end user journey involved in completing a specific task.

-We made changes to the existing business owner prototypes, and added key screens allowing users to navigate to their business dashboard, orders, reports, and inventory.
+We made changes to the existing business owner prototypes, and added key screens allowing users to navigate to their business dashboard, orders, reports, and inventory shown below.

 We decreased the number of clicks for the business owner to access the business dashboard from 7 clicks to 2 clicks.